RohinMahesh/databricks_production_ml_system/databricks_production_ml_system/mlops_service/README.md

 In this project, we focus on monitoring covariate shifts in our input feature space by using the EvidentlyAI library.

+## MLOps Service

+The MLOps Service consists of 1 scheduled pipelines that leverages the outputs of the Machine Learning Service to detect any data drift and subsequently trigger model retraining.
+This drift detection pipeline will be integrated into downstream CI/CD/CT and alerting functionalities.

+Details for the MLOps Services and its components can be found in the "mlops_service" folder:
+1. Drift Detection: drift detection framework to calculate distributional shifts in our ARDS and trigger model retraining.
+This is scheduled to run on a monthly cadence.
+    - drift_detection.py

+## Deployment and Orchestration

+This ML system consists of various pipelines that are orchestrated using Databricks Workflows.
+For full control over your jobs, test converge, and CI/CD/CT, it is recommended to leverage Azure DevOps.
+It is also recommended to utilize the GitHub Databricks integration for orchestration of the Databricks Workflows/Azure DevOps Pipelines.
+You can find all deployment related artifacts under the deployment directory.

 ## References

 Great Expectations, https://docs.greatexpectations.io/docs/, 2022